Hadronic vacuum polarization to three loops in chiral perturbation theory: Loop integral details

 where $\rho_{ij}$ are rational functions and $\mathscr S_i$ contains only integrals lower in the hierarchy.
 Taking further derivatives produces the same general structure as \cref{eq:deriv}, yielding a system of relations that allow the other $\mathscr M_j$, $j\neq i$ to be traded for derivatives of $\mathscr M_i$.
 Solving the system to eliminate the other $\mathscr M_j$ gives the inhomogeneous differential equation

 where $\pi_{ij}(d;t)$ are polynomials, and the inhomogeneous part $\mathscr S'_i$ consists of integrals lower in the hierarchy.
 Solving such a differential equation (with the simpler integral obtained at $t=0$ as initial condition) is a viable alternative to direct integration [see, e.g., \rcite{Bloch:2014qca,Broedel:2019kmn,Pogel:2022yat}, which yield $E_1(2;t)$].
 We list these equations (with $n=3$ for $E_1,E_2,E_3$, $n=2$ for $E_5,E_6$, and $n=1$ for $E_4$) in \cref{app:diffeq}.

 The method outlined here is a simple way of obtaining differential equations satisfied by the master integrals in general dimensions~\cite{Primo:2017ipr}.
 In fixed dimensions one needs to resort to the Picard-Fuchs algorithm~\cite{Lairez:2022zkj,delaCruz:2024xit}.
-This algorithm also gives a direct way of deriving the differential equations satisfied by a given Feynman integral without requiring an explicit master integral reduction.
+This algorithm also provides a direct way to derive the differential equations satisfied by a given Feynman integral, without requiring an explicit master integral reduction.